Barcodes as Summary of Loss Function Topology: An Algorithm for Calculation of Minima Barcodes

-In this section we describe our algorithm for calculation of the canonical form invariants of local minima.
-The algorithm uses definition 1 of barcodes from Section \ref{sec-3def} that is based on the evolution on the connected components of the sublevel sets.
+In this section, we describe an algorithm for the calculation of the barcodes of local minima.
+The algorithm uses definition \nolinebreak\ref{def1} of barcodes from Section \ref{sec-3def} that is based on the evolution on the connected components of the sublevel sets.